captn-jakub/scripts/README.md

 | [Mindfuck](homebrew/Mindfuck.json) | Jackson | Mindfuck |
 | [On a Roll](homebrew/On_a_Roll.json) | capt'n jakub | Rampage |
 | [The Dude Abides](homebrew/the_dude_abides/the_dude_abides.json) | capt'n jakub | [almanac](https://www.bloodstar.xyz/p/captn_jakub/thedudeabides/almanac.html), [database](https://botcscripts.com/script/6594) |

-# Contributing

-New content can be added via pull request into `main`:
-* fork the repository
-* make your changes
-* open a pull request

-A workflow will run to validate all JSON files against the schema.
-The schema definition should be periodically pulled from `ThePandemoniumInstitute/botc-release` repo, with the `minItems` and `maxItems` attributes removed to allow storing individual characters in their own files.
-The workflow also validates the schema itself.

-## Content Structure

-Custom scripts built with standard (TPI) characters only should be placed in the `custom` directory.

-Homebrew (either full scripts or individual characters) should be placed in a dedicated subdirectory of `homebrew`.

-Scripts for play-testing the homebrew characters should be placed in the `homebrew` directory.

-List all new content in the appropriate section above, with a local link to the JSON file, and a link to the almanac and/or the script database, if applicable.